cocos/cocos-engine/EngineErrorMap.md

 ### 14200

-Batcher2D.commitComp function had changed, please use commitPlainComp
+Batcher2D.commitComp could not be used for components without render data, please use commitPlainComp instead